MarshalJoe/joes-blog/README.md

 fab watch
 ```

-## Deploying

-Codero-status uses a conventional fabric framework for deploying projects, where the environment is passed in a chain of commands.
-For example, to deploy to staging (currently on a personal box at http://138.197.125.212) you would enter:
+To deploy to S3

 ```
-fab staging deploy
+fab deploy
 ```